rdhox/rdhox.io/content/posts/serverless-graphql-api-aws-apollo2.md

   }
 }
 ```
 Well done, you created your first user!
-If you click again on _Test_, the result should be false this time because we can't create two user with the same email.
+If you click again on _Test_, the result should be false this time because we can't create two users with the same email.
 We can go check your dynamoDB table on our aws console to see our item with our two attributes, ID and email.
 Let's try to get the email of the user:

 ```json
 {